iinus/linlog/README.md

 # linlog
 Compiled with python 3.6.3. \
 A linux log analyzer that can (hopefully) help within the field of file forensics.
-It is designed to exract authentication events from var/log/auth.log and general events from var/log/syslog.
+It is designed to extract authentication events from var/log/auth.log and general events from var/log/syslog.
 The user can specify its own rules, a time interval, a certain user and a certain logfile.